GrinonBarrett/Taksidos/Optional Rules/Character Creation/Species/Moritith.md

  • If a moritith is somehow trapped in light, it treats bright light as most creatures would treat darkness.
 It treats fair and dim light as most creatures would treat dim light.
 It will also become dazed while it is trapped in the light.
  • Non-magical forms of damage have no effect on the moritith.
  • The moritith cannot be grappled, restrained, or made prone by any non-magical means.
- • The moritith ignores all ethereal/material armor when attacking a creature which is in dim light or no light at all using its .
+ • The moritith ignores all ethereal/material armor when attacking a creature which is in dim light or no light at all using its unarmed attack.
  • A moritith ignores a target’s cover from objects when it strikes a foe with its unarmed attack.
  • Moritithi make no sound when they move.
  • Moritithi cast no shadow or reflection when observed.
  • Moritithi do not need to eat or drink.
  • Moritithi only gain a full or long rest's benefits if they use their Maring feature against another creature.
  • You cannot wear armor.
  • You have a Attack versus Creature table which outlines your defense against each kind of attack.
  • Immunity to damage from falling and knockback.